 Melissa has 3 teenage boys who are “off the chain!”
 They are all involved in sports and relationships which keeps her very busy (and stressed).
 Melissa has a wonderful boyfriend named Steve whom she brings to the events, and whom always says that he would rather attend the LGBTQ chamber than any networking group she is a part of.

 Why did you join the chamber or get involved if your organization was already a member?

-Kate Nielsen was close to my old supervisor Debbie Almond for Superior Moving and Storage and Debbie encouraged me to join.
+Kate Nielsen was close to my old supervisor and she encouraged me to join.

 What/why did you join the ambassador program?